Dinhhai94/course-materials/docs/Wk2Mod5.md

   `;
 }

-startApp(home); // start by rendering the landing page
+render(home); // start by rendering the landing page
 ```

 2. If everything from part 1 went as planned, you should see no difference on your landing page.
 Let's start by coming up with a new state for your first link.
 Perhaps: